 End-of-life communication with people from diverse cultural or ethnic backgrounds and their families requires a culturally informed approach that respects and responds to individual differences in past experiences, beliefs, and values.
 For example, some cultures exclude the dying person from discussions of prognosis while others may have different ways of interpretating the meaning of pain, suffering and grief (e.g., as a test of spiritual faith).
 [18, 19] Language barriers may also come to the fore during end-of-life discussions.
 Professional interpreters may be necessary during these important and sensitive conversations and may be preferable to relying on family members to interpret.

 This evidence theme on communication at end of life is a summary of one of the key topics identified by a scoping review of the palliative care research.
-If you need more specific or comprehensive information on this topic, try using the PubMed search below.
+If you need more information on this topic, try using the PubMed search below.

 We identified three systematic reviews, summarising 61 studies, that discussed communication at the end of life in aged care settings.
 [1, 4, 20] These included residential aged care facilities [1, 4] and mixed settings, including home and residential facilities.
 Together the evidence suggests communication at end of life is effective when it: